stephengold/Acorus/README.md

 ### HelloAcorus

-All Acorus applications extend the `ActionApplication` class or one of its subclasses, usually `AbstractDemo`.
+All Acorus applications extend the `ActionApplication` class or one of its subclasses, usually `AcorusDemo`.

-`HelloAcorus` is a very simple example of an `AbstractDemo`: one without a `FlyByCamera`, a `DebugKeysAppState`, a `ScreenshotAppState`, or a `StatsAppState`.
+`HelloAcorus` is a very simple example of an `AcorusDemo`: one without a `FlyByCamera`, a `DebugKeysAppState`, a `ScreenshotAppState`, or a `StatsAppState`.